ayoayco/blog/_drafts/2020-02-29-influence.md

 Yes I know, the weather, the economy, news and other things outside of my Circle of Influence will definitely have and effect on my quality of life.

+This is why I do check them still.

-But since they are out of my hands, I try to focus on those that I can control.
+But since they are out of my hands, I try hard to focus on those that I can control.

 Taking into account the variables that will effect me, I navigate life by thinking, "What can I do with the resources I've been given?"